Table of Contents

 While anxiety disorder symptoms may be more or less severe for each individual, the condition is likely to worsen without proper treatment.

-The good news is that anxiety disorders are highly treatable, especially if treated early before they become more severe.
+The good news is that the 6 types of anxiety disorders are highly treatable, especially if treated early before they become more severe.

 Anxiety Disorder Treatment

-It’s important to realize that anxiety disorders are legitimate health issues that require treatment for recovery and they often will not go away on their own in most cases.
+All types of anxiety disorders are legitimate health issues that require treatment for recovery, and they often will not go away on their own in most cases.

-A discussion with a family doctor might be the first place to begin.
+An open and honest discussion of symptoms with a family doctor might be the first place to begin.
 This is a helpful way to learn about the different types of anxiety disorders and develop a plan for treatment with a mental health professional.

 One of the dangers of many types of anxiety disorders is self-medicating with drugs or alcohol to cope with the symptoms.